 - Lumbar decompression.
 This refers to a group of procedures used to decompress lumbar nerves in lumbar stenosis.

-These minimally invasive spine surgeries have a high rate of success in terms of pain relief and getting you back to your usual active self.
+These surgeries have a high rate of success in terms of pain relief and getting you back to your usual active self.
 While your neurosurgeon can also perform other types of spinal surgery, he specializes in minimally invasive procedures, which often produce the most effective results.

 Whether you’re tired of non-surgical procedures and recommendations that give you minimal results, you need a revision surgery to repair damage done by another physician or you just want to stop the pain, contact Dr. Skovrlj at NU-Spine in Edison, New Jersey.
-Get pain relief for the long term.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Get pain relief for the long term.Page Updated on Feb 3, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey